Does the world really need another blog on overcoming the fear of public speaking?

 One approach I have taken is to do a physical activity a few minutes before presenting such as shadow boxing.

 Enjoying Presenting and it becomes a conversation

-Eventually after countless speeches you will get to the point where you confidence increases, your speaking rate slows down, the audience is enjoying your speech and you actually begin to enjoy it.
+Eventually, after countless speeches you will get to the point where your confidence increases, your speaking rate slows down, the audience is enjoying your speech and you actually begin to enjoy it.

-If you can begin to enjoy speaking, the fear will fade it to the background.
+If you can begin to enjoy speaking, the fear will fade into the background.

 You will stop public speaking and start to simply have public conversations.

-There is no one single approach that will help you overcome your fear of public speaking.
+There is no single approach that will help you overcome your fear of public speaking.

-Although there are may different strategies that will help, you must find what works for you and overcoming you fear of public speaking is an evolutionary process.
+Although there are many different strategies that will help, you must find what works for you, and overcoming your fear of public speaking is an evolutionary process.